DanilaMusaev/Drag-ToDoList/README.md

 This is an common ToDo List with able to drag move your task right in the todos desk.
 No backend, all stored in LocalStorage.
 Noting More.

 Right now in Development.
 Almost done.
+If I'm not lazy, I'll finish the project soon (hopefully)